-The temperature sensor monitors the temperature inside your UV printing unit.
+The environment sensor monitors the temperature and humidity inside your UV printing unit.
 This allows you to be confident that you are not over-heating your prints during exposure.
-Temperature sensors can also be used to verify that cooling systems are working effectively in all parts of the exposure unit.
+Environment sensors can also be used to verify that cooling systems are working effectively in all parts of the exposure unit.

 First generation temperature sensors designed for the LC2 light integrator continue to work with the LC4 light integrator.